This is the root of you AI. Stay out of the

 How to Run

-This client has been tested and confirmed to work on the Campus rc##xcs213 Linux machines, but it can work on your own Windows/Linux/Mac machines if you desire.
+This client has been tested and confirmed to work on the MST campus rc##xcs213 Linux machines, but it can work on your own Windows/Linux/Mac machines if you desire.

 You need Node.js, which should install

-In addition, node-gyp is required to build the netlinkwrapper module, which is a wrapper to a simple C++ socket library.
+In addition, node-gyp is highly recommended, but not required to build the netlinkwrapper module.
 Make sure

 If you are using your own Linux/Mac make sure you have g++ installed and node-gyp can find it, then: